Nympfonic/SamSWAT.FireSupport.ArysReloaded/README.md

 ### How to install

-1. Download the latest release here: [link](https://github.com/SamSWAT911/FireSupport/releases) -OR- build from source (instructions below)
+1. Download the latest release here: [link](https://github.com/Nympfonic/SamSWAT.FireSupport.ArysReloaded/releases) -OR- build from source (instructions below)
-2. Extract the zip file and drop the whole folder `SamSWAT.FireSupport` into `BepInEx/plugins/` directory.
+2. Extract the 7z file and drop the whole folder `SamSWAT.FireSupport.ArysReloaded` into `BepInEx/plugins/` directory.

 ### Requirements